lazybark/lazyevent/README.md

 ```

 ## Tips
-You can avoid creating event ID if you set useID parameter for logger.New() function to false.
+You can avoid creating event ID if you set `useID` parameter for `logger.New()` function to false.
 All events will not have IDs.

 Default CLI & plaintext file loggers have pureText directive to print out pure log event text (without time, id, level, etc. - but with color formatting in case CLI).

 If you leave fields ID, Source or Level empty, they will still be present on .csv and .json default loggers so log files will be available for correct parsing.

-You can use custom file for default text loggers (.log, .csv, .json): just pass IFile interface wich is, for example, is *os.File.
-But if you set rotateFiles > 0, the file will be changed after rotateFiles * time.Minute.
+You can use custom file for default text loggers (.log, .csv, .json): just pass IFile interface wich is, for example, is `*os.File`.
+But if you set `rotateFiles > 0`, the file will be changed after `rotateFiles * time.Minute`.
 So if you want to use custom file, set rotateFiles to 0.

 ## Making a part of different project logic
 It's actually a good idea to create small interface in your app that suits your needs.
 Then make a struct that holds a Lazyevent log processor and has methods to define specific events (internally using Lazyevent methods).
 This way you can configure logger for specific logic of the app and use with ease.